tgianko/deemon/deep-modeling/README.md

 ## Testgeneration

 We define two different type of csrf tests.
 Tests that test forms that apparently have no csrf protection, called unprotected, and tests that test forms that apparently have a csrf protection, called protected.
 The derived tests are stored in a sqlite database.
-Both, the generation of protecte```d``` and the generation of unprotected tests are based on the same call with only one keyword changed.
+Both, the generation of protected and the generation of unprotected tests are based on the same call with only one keyword changed.

 ```testermanager.py tgen [not_]protected [-h] [--simulate]